 In part 3 of his comprehensive overview of cycling law enforcement, Kirby Beck explains: What police need to learn How to get heard by your local police department Why changes in police departments need to come from the top Plus: why you need the AAA on your side.
 “You need to start reporting things,” Kirby urges cyclists.
 “They’re not going to know it’s a problem if they don’t hear from you and hear from your friends.
-“Now I know the cops will go, ‘Why did you tell them that?
-That’s all...read more
+“Now I know the cops will go, ‘Why did you tell them...read more

 In part 2 of his comprehensive overview of cycling law enforcement, Kirby Beck explains: What police mean when they describe something as a “problem” (hint: it’s different from how you or I might use the word) How to effectively report incidents to 911 How to deal with police citations (step one: stay calm!)
 Beck is a retired police officer and a trainer with the International Police Mountain Bike Association.
-In Part 1 of this series, he took us through the fascinating history of cops on bikes, and gave an overview of the current state of...read more
+In Part 1 of this series, Beck took us through the fascinating history of cops on bikes, and gave an overview of the current state of...read more

 In this series of videos, Kirby Beck – retired police officer, instructor and trainer with the International Police Mountain Bike Association – gives a comprehensive overview of cycling law enforcement.
-In part 1, Beck takes us through the fascinating history of cops on bikes, from the early police officers who stopped speeding horses, to the bike-based rapid response team that kept anarchists from burning St. Paul during the Republican National Convention.
-Plus, we get an amusing look back at 1970s cop show Adam 12, in which the protagonists...read more
+In part 1, Beck takes us through the fascinating history of cops on bikes, from the early police officers who stopped speeding horses, to the bike-based rapid response team that kept anarchists from burning St. Paul during the 2008 Republican National Convention.
+Plus, we get an amusing look back at 1970s TV cop show Adam 12, in which the...read more

 This story was originally published on CommuteOrlando, January 26, 2010.
 It has been updated here.
 The Judge Mirandizes us as a group, then brings us forward one at a time to hear our plea, and the setting of a bond, etc. Those of us waiting are close enough to hear most of what is said.
 When I approach his raised dais, he opens a folder, and then looks up in surprise.
 He says, “Are they serious?
 Operating a bicycle on the roadway?”
 And as absurd as it sounds, my friend ChipSeal went back to jail that same night, arrested again on his way...read more